 Response Compression

-Our API is equipped with response compression for all requests when certain requirements are met.
-This will allow larger responses to be returned to clients, whilst also maintaining fast response times.
+Our API requires response compression for all requests when certain conditions are met.
+This enables us to return larger payloads while maintaining fast response times.

-Currently it will affect Messages Services that provide the message bodies in response.
+Currently, this applies to Messages Services that return message bodies in the response.

-• The client request must include an Accept-Encoding header containing one of the following types:
+• The client request includes Accept-Encoding header specifying one of the supported compression types:

 Accept-Encoding Header